ymiyata/dotfiles/README.md

 This repository contains all of my dotfiles.
 It contains configuration for:

 - vim
+- bash
 - zsh
 - git

 ##How to Setup on Unix Environment
 1. git clone git://github.com/ymiyata/dotfiles.git
 2. cd ./dotfiles
-4. sh setup.sh
+3. sh setup.sh

 ####Setup Vim
 From ./dotfiles run:

-4. cd vim/bundle/vimproc
+1. cd vim/bundle/vimproc
-5. make -f make_xxx.mak (where xxx is your OS.
+2. make -f make_xxx.mak (where xxx is your OS.
 Read vim/bundle/vimproc/doc/vimproc.txt's "INSTALL" section for more detail)

 ##How to Setup on Windows Environment
 Note that on Windows it only configures Vim and nothing else.